The ZIP package provides features not found in java.util.zip:

 If Windows' "compressed folders" is your primary consumer, then your best option is to explicitly set the encoding to the target platform.
 You may want to enable creation of Unicode extra fields so the tools that support them will extract the file names correctly.

 In most cases entries of an archive are not encrypted and are either not compressed at all or use the DEFLATE algorithm, Commons Compress' ZIP archiver will handle them just fine.
 As of version 1.7, Commons Compress can also decompress entries compressed with the legacy SHRINK and IMPLODE algorithms of PKZIP 1.x.
+Version 1.11 of Commons Compress adds read-only support for BZIP2.

 The ZIP specification allows for various other compression algorithms and also supports several different ways of encrypting archive contents.
 Neither of those methods is currently supported by Commons Compress and any such entry can not be extracted by the archiving code.